wdecoster/ECHO-pipeline/README.md

 ---

 ### **Prepare input files**
-To run the pipeline, ONT input files must be in one of the following formats:
+To run the pipeline, ECHO accepts input files in one of the following formats:

 | Format  | Description                                                                       |
 | ------- | --------------------------------------------------------------------------------- |